Gloria Stuart: 1945–1974: Art career

 Sheekman's comedy about a sorrowful comic, The Joker, had Tommy Noonan for its star and was booked into The Playhouse Theater in New York to open April 5, 1957.
-April 1, it was announced the play was terminating a pre-Broadway tour of three-and-one-half weeks in Washington DC and was "taken off for repairs."
+On April 1, it was announced the play was terminating a pre-Broadway tour of three-and-one-half weeks in Washington, D.C., and was "taken off for repairs."
 Repairs were never made.
 Then after seven years of working at her easel every day, Stuart was ready to show her paintings.
 In September 1961, Victor Hammer gave Stuart a debut one-woman show at his Hammer Galleries in New York.
 Nearly all of her forty canvases sold.
 In the following years, Stuart exhibited her primitive-style paintings in many shows, including at the Bianchini Gallery in New York, the Simon Patrich Galleries and The Egg and the Eye in Los Angeles, the Galerie du Jonelle in Palm Springs and the Staircase Gallery in Beverly Hills.
 Stuart's paintings are in numerous private collections and the permanent collections of the Los Angeles County Museum of Art, the J. Paul Getty Museum, the Metropolitan Museum of Art, the Victoria and Albert Museum, the Museum of New Mexico (Santa Fe), the Desert Museum of Palm Springs and the Belhaven Museum (Jackson, Mississippi).

 Stuart had been painting for nearly thirty years when, as she wrote, "... the challenges to me of painting as a primitive had been wearing a little thin, and I had become fascinated by the complex art form of serigraphy—silk screening."
-Stuart studied with serigrapher Evelyn Johnson then created vivid serigraphs that are also in private collections.
+Stuart studied with serigrapher Evelyn Johnson, then created vivid serigraphs that are also in private collections.

 In the late 1960s, Stuart embraced another art form, the art of bonsai.
 She took classes from Frank Nagata, colleague of John Naka, a bonsai master in Los Angeles, joined Nagata's bonsai club, Baiko-En, and became one of the first Anglo members of the California Bonsai Society.
 Eventually Stuart's collection numbered over one hundred miniature trees.